BIG BEND WILDLIFE SANCTUARY

 “WHERE WILDLIFE COME FOR A 2nd CHANCE”

-From 1 Jan 2013 to 31 Dec 2013, we took in over 430 wildlife!
-This included Raptors, Turtles, Song Birds, and Mammals!
-We could not have accomplished this without all the help from our volunteers, donors, and public support!
+From 1 Jan 2014 to 31 Dec 2014, we will be taking in well over 800 animals!
+They include Raptors, Turtles, Song Birds, and Mammals, and even Prairie Dogs!
+We could not have accomplished this without all the help from our volunteers, donors, and public support, and Alabama's DNR!

 We and the wildlife truly appreciate everyone's support!